| | |

 How Do You Get Tickets To The Colosseum?

 You can wait in a very long line at the Colosseum, but I wouldn’t recommend it.
-There are an almost infinite number of tour groups that might be your speed, or you can go to the website of Il Ministero della Cultura and decide what ticket is right for you.
+There are an almost infinite number of tour groups that might be your speed, or you can go to the official website of Il Ministero della Cultura and decide what ticket is right for you.
 I would recommend a combination of the Colosseum, the Roman Forum and Palatine Hill.

 I also wrote a post about: “Is The Roma Pass Worth It?”, which I would recommend taking a look at before you make any decisions.